mohannn-sys/ChequeMate/Readme.md

 ## 📊 Extracted Check Information

-The application extracts the following details from each check:
+The application extracts the following details from each cheque:
 - Bank name
 - Branch name
 - IFSC code